 Within each class, teachers and teaching assistants recognise that children learn and develop in different ways.
-They use different teaching styles, resources and plan different levels of work in the classroom to cater for the various ways children learn.
+They use different approaches, resources and plan different types of work in the classroom to cater for the various ways children learn.
 Where necessary, there may be adaptations to the curriculum to enable all pupils to access the learning.
 Some children also benefit from small group work and one to one intervention.
-Resources available include: move and sit cushions, writing supports, reading rulers, pencil grips, coloured overlays, modified exercise books, speech and language intervention, Fresh Start Phonic Programme, use of IPads and easyspeak microphones.
+We also have resources available for children to access within the mainstream classroom including: move and sit cushions, ear defenders, fidgets, chew buddies, writing supports, reading rulers, pencil grips, coloured overlays, modified exercise books, speech and language intervention, use of IPads, trampettes, yoga balls, access to quiet breakout spaces, access to sensory spaces

-At Etherley Lane we have staff who have benefitted from training in supporting children with: specific learning difficulties, ADHD, Autism, Speech & Language and Communication Needs, Emotional, Social and Behavioural Needs, hearing impairments, visual impairments and physical disabilities.
+At Etherley Lane we have staff who have benefitted from training in supporting children with: specific learning difficulties, ADHD, Autism, Speech & Language and Communication Needs, Emotional, Social and Behavioural Needs, hearing impairments, visual impairments and physical disabilities, attachment-based trauma.

 Each year, the needs of our children within school are carefully considered and training organised to up-skill staff if necessary.